yossi-tahar/ScoutSuite/README.md

 **NCC Scout now has a free tier under our "Freemium" offering**.
 This offering provides access to NCC Group’s extended rulesets, keeping your cloud environment protected in-line with best practice configuration and cloud technologies.
 To sign up for the service, head on to https://cyberstore.nccgroup.com/our-services/service-details/16/cloud-account-monitoring.

+## What's new in this version?
+**All resource collection and stored in a JSON file** וUsing flag "plot-resources-to-json"